Skip to main content

 8 mentions Positive Neutral Negative

 The game's optimization is notably poor, with frequent stuttering issues attributed to its Unreal Engine 4 foundation, and limited graphics customization options.
-Players have also reported a lack of cloud save functionality and the requirement for an always-online connection, further detracting from the overall experience.
-Additionally, voice acting quality varies significantly, contributing to an overall sense of technical limitations.
+Players have also reported a lack of cloud save functionality and the requirement for an always-online connection, further detracting from the experience.
+Overall, the performance is criticized for being technically limited and inconsistent, impacting both visuals and audio quality.

 • “It's on the faithful end, having quality of life enhancements carry over from Shenmue 2, but ditching the tank controls is its modern concession aside from performance.”